trofi/trofi.github.io.gen/posts/268-fixing-wine-wayland-on-polaris.md

 rendering did not produce anything.

-`nix`'s ability to build patched `wine` against patched `mesa` without destroying existing installation was critical to be able to do side-by-side comparisons.
+`nix`'s ability to build patched `wine` against patched `mesa` without destroying existing installation was critical for me to be able to do side-by-side comparisons.

 `mesa`'s `LIBGL_DRIVERS_PATH=` and `libglvnd`'s